baudvix/qtile/docs/index.rst

-Qtile
+Tiling Window Manager in Python
 =====

-**A full-featured, hackable tiling window manager written in Python**
+**Qtile is a full-featured, hackable tiling window manager written in Python**

 * Simple, small and extensible.
 It's easy to write your own layouts, widgets and built-in commands.